nlapinski/PyZ/README.md

 4. chmod maya ascii files to allow ZBrush acess on OSX side
 5. Start GoZBrushFromApp.app via ssh to load objs from local GoZ data

-This works around the issue of ZBrush wanting all files on one local machine
+This works around the issue of ZBrush needing all files on one local machine